 That's the GoDroneX approach.

 First Person View (FPV) is where the fun starts.
 These drones are not autonomous.
-They require stick time.
-Our approach engages students first with hands-on skill based flying.
+They require operator skill and stick time.
+Our approach engages students quickly with hands-on skill based flying.

 What happens next?

 E-sports require operator skill and strategy; something that is lacking in typical robotics competitions.

 Since the course is dynamic, teams constantly adapt their battle plan.